medical tomfoolery

 DISCLAIMER: I AM NOT A DOCTOR, DO NOT TAKE WHAT I'M SAYING AS AUTHORITATIVE.

 Throughout this, I've been making little hints about potential health concerns with taking domperidone.
 This is not just me slyly attempting to keep you reading, but gestures to actually point to something important.
 Domperidone is, at the end of the day, a medication, and like all medications, it has potential side effects.
-By far the one that I've seen reported the most is nausea, which I suppose isn't quite surprising given what the medication effects - perhaps for those who do not have any nausea issues, the medication can trigger them by throwing off balances of dopamine in the GI system?
+By far the one that I've seen reported in breastfeeding spaces the most is nausea, which I suppose isn't quite surprising given what the medication effects - perhaps for those who do not have any nausea issues, the medication can trigger them by throwing off balances of dopamine in the GI system?
 While I haven't experienced this myself, I'm also not on a very high dosage of the medication, and I had pre-existing stomach issues anyways.

 The working theories I've seen for this: